dmi-3D/dmi-3D.github.io/editing_help.md

+---
+Layout: page
+title: Help for editing this page
+---

-### Content
+### Template
-This will have to be filled.
-This is just the basic template right now.
+This pages uses the [Lanyon iJeckyll theme](https://github.com/poole/lanyon).
+If you want to modify the look-and-feel, have a look at the project's instructions.

-### Welcome to GitHub Pages.
+### Hosted on GitHub Pages.
 This automatic page generator is the easiest way to create beautiful pages for all of your projects.
 Author your page content here [using GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/), select a template crafted by a designer, and publish.
 After your page is generated, you can check out the new `gh-pages` branch locally.
 If you’re using GitHub Desktop, simply sync your repository and you’ll see the new branch.

 ### Designer Templates